front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 ### The problem

-This query would lead to 11 HTTP requests from the server to the remote datasource:
+This query would lead to 12 HTTP requests from the server to the remote datasource:

+- 1 request to fetch category information
-- 1 request to fetch category and its products, with sku and name (in the best case)
+- 1 request to fetch products in the category, with sku and name (in the best case)
 - 10 additional requests to fetch products `qty` field

 Furthermore, the `qty` requests will be started only after the previous category response has been received, leading to network waterfalls which will delay the GraphQL response.